samugit83/AutoCodeAgent2.0/README.md

 Designed to integrate seamlessly with various Python libraries, allowing for flexible tool expansion without significant modifications to the core agent logic.

 ### Safe and Secure Execution:
-Uses controlled namespaces and captures standard output to prevent unintended side effects during code execution.
+Uses controlled namespaces and captures standard output to prevent unintended side effects.

-Sanitizes outputs from AI model responses to ensure robust JSON parsing and prevent syntax issues in dynamically generated code.
+### Python Function Validation & Task Regeneration:
+A function validator inspects each subtask’s code (via AST analysis) for syntax, dangerous constructs, parameter correctness, allowed libraries and other issues *before execution*.
+If validation or execution errors occur, the agent automatically regenerates the subtask to ensure successful task completion.

 ### RAG retrieval / ingestion
 - The agent now uses a vector database (ChromaDB) to store and retrieve information.